apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

   _Steps_:

   1. Prepare a YAML file for configuring a component.
-You can find the following example file in GitHub repository [`KubeBlocks/examples/dbaas`](kubeblocks/../../../../examples/dbaas/wesql_cluster.yaml).

 ```
      - name: wesql-demo